indexmap-rs/indexmap/README.rst

 - Remove is implemented, but it perturbs the insertion order.
   It's the usual backwards shift deletion, but only on the index vector, so it's cheaper.
-  Order-preserving removal would want to be implemented with tombstones, but I'm hesitant and not sure if it can be performant.
+- original-insertion-order-preserving removal would want to be implemented with tombstones, but I'm hesitant and not sure if it can be performant.

 Performance: